 Find out what genital herpes is, how it’s diagnosed, what its complications are, and how you can treat it.

-A Girlfriend MD podcast listener recently contacted me regarding her recent diagnosis of genital herpes.
+A House Call Doctor podcast listener recently contacted me regarding her recent diagnosis of genital herpes.
 She told me how the diagnosis made her feel as though she could no longer go on dates or be sexually active since she feared she’d be rejected if she disclosed her health status.

 Reading about how she was feeling truly made me so very sad.
 Because although a genital herpes diagnosis may not be the most welcoming news, there are truly much worse health conditions to have.
 So that’s why I have decided to devote this article to genital herpes.